bhunkeler/DataScienceCoursera/Data_Science/003_Getting_and_Cleaning_Data/Project/README.md

 ### How to operate this project
 1. Download the script `run_analysis.R` and place it in your working directory.
 2. Run the `run_analysis.R` script by calling the command `source(run_analysis.R)` in `R` or in `RStudio`.
 3. The script will automatically download the `UCI HAR Dataset`(if it hasn't been downloaded previously).
-The script will create a new file `tiny_data.txt` in your working directory.
+The script will create a new file `tidy_data.txt` in your working directory.

 Please refer to the `CodeBook.md`, if further information is required about variables, data and transformations, which have been performed while cleaning the